ysunaw/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://dysonthedesigner.weebly.com/uploads/2/6/3/9/26392736/427342_orig.jpg"  width="200" > Dyson Vacuum cardboard prototypes

-### For lab, you will need:

-1. Cardboard (start collecting those shipping boxes!)
-1. Cutting board
-1. Cutting tools
-1. Markers
-1. Found objects and materials--like bananas--we're not saying that to be funny.

 ### Deliverables for this lab are:
 1. Sketches/photos of device designs

 1. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.
 3. "Works like" prototypes: show us what the device can do

 4. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device

 5. Submit these in the lab 4 folder of your class [Github page], either as links or uploaded files.
-Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same for each person in the group.
+Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same for each person in the group
+(Apologies for the late submission, but there is something wrong with my pi's network connection. i will get it fixed tomorrow and record the video asap)

 ## Overview